zendesk/app_scaffold/README.md

 ## Parameters and Settings
 If you need to test your app with a `parameters` section in `dist/manifest.json`, foreman might crash with a message like:

-> Would have prompted for a value interactively, but zat is not listening to keyboard input.
+> Would have prompted for a value interactively, but zcli is not listening to keyboard input.

 To resolve this problem, set default values for parameters or create a `settings.yml` file in the root directory of your app scaffold-based project, and populate it with your parameter names and test values.
 For example, using a parameters section like: